Carrie N. Baker

-Baker has a monthly column in the Daily Hampshire Gazette.
-She also writes for Ms. Magazine and co-chair of the Ms. Committee of Scholars, which connects academic scholarship to feminist public writing.
-She is a former president and is now on the advisory board of the Abortion Rights Fund of Western Massachusetts.
+Baker writes for Ms. Magazine and co-chairs the Ms. Committee of Scholars, which connects academic scholarship to feminist public writing.
+She has a monthly column in the Daily Hampshire Gazette and has a monthly radio show, Feminist Futures, on WHMP in Northampton, MA.
+She is a former president of the Abortion Rights Fund of Western Massachusetts and is currently a board member of Planned Parenthood Advocacy Fund of Massachusetts.

 Education

 Baker received a B.A. in Philosophy from Yale University in 1987, a J.D. from Emory University School of Law in 1994, and a M.A. and Ph.D. in Women, Gender, and Sexuality Studies from The Institute of Women's Studies at Emory University in 1994 and 2001 respectively.
 While in law school, she was editor-in-chief of the Emory Law Journal and, from 1994 to 1996, she served as a law clerk to United States District Court Judge Marvin Herman Shoob in Atlanta, Georgia.

 Teaching

 Before teaching at Smith College, Baker taught at the Berry College in the department of Sociology and Anthropology.
-She also chaired the Women's Studies Program.
+She also chaired the Women's Studies Program and directed the Interdisciplinary Studies Program.